 Richard held the post of Chairman of UltraRunning Ireland from 2005-2012 before being elected to the position of Executive Director of the International Association of Ultra Runners, the world governing body for the sport.

 Leading international magazines have published feature length interviews and reports on Richard’s adventure race performances.
 He has also featured in various documentaries, including the world syndicated BBC programme ‘Desert: The Challenge’, which was narrated by Mike Stroud.
-In 2012, a one-hour documentary by TV Globo on his Antarctic Ice Marathon & 100k event was nominated for an International Emmy Award.
+In 2012, a one-hour documentary by TV Globo on the Antarctic Ice Marathon & 100k event was nominated for an International Emmy Award.

-A former economist, Richard was educated in Ireland and the USA and received postgraduate academic scholarships in both countries.
+A former consultant economist, Richard was educated in Ireland and the USA and received postgraduate academic scholarships in both countries.
 His brother Paul was a two-time Olympian, World Indoor silver medallist and multiple US collegiate champion on the track.